 Attributes of zones include levelized cost of energy for generation (using Central Electricity Regulatory Commission norms), for transmission, and for road, distances to nearest substation and road, human impact score, capacity value (for wind), number of project opportunity areas within 10 km of a surface water body, potential for co-location with another RE technology, population density, and slope.

-This work was supported through individual fellowships from the National Science Foundation, Link Foundation, and Siebel Scholar Program, as well as foundation gift funds to the International Energy Studies Group.
+This work was supported through individual fellowships from the National Science Foundation, Link Foundation, Siebel Scholar Program, and ITRI-Rosenfeld postdoctoral fellowship program as well as foundation gift funds to the International Energy Studies Group.

 Lawrence Berkeley National Laboratory Disclaimer: